Bedouralshuaibi/lets-eat/README.md

 ![wireframe](wairfram.png)

+##### User Story :

+### User Stories

+* As a user, I should be able to add a new resturant
+* As a user, I should be able to click on an resturan and do :

+  * rate it
+  * favourite
+  * delete it

+* As a user, I should be select added resturant abd delete them
+* As a user, I should disply favourite list and hid it
+* As a user, I can generate a random giphy each time

 ##### Development Process

 First start the propject with wairefram to make a clear picture in the mind how many component the app needs.